Mode identification and ensemble asteroseismology of 119 $\beta$ Cep stars detected by Gaia light curves and monitored by TESS: Mode identification from TESS and Gaia data

-The few \bceph{} stars with identified modes from long-term or multi-site campaigns in the literature tend to be either too bright to have \emph{Gaia} time series photometry or have a low amplitude ($<4$\,mmag).
-Hence no stars with known dominant radial pulsation is marked in Fig.~\ref{fig:multicolor}.
-No clearly separated groups emerge from Fig.~\ref{fig:multicolor} in terms of the mode degree.
-Hence, we cannot achieve unambiguous identification from \emph{Gaia} and TESS multi-colour amplitude ratios alone.
-However, the trend of having $l=2$ in the upper right corner and $l=1$ in the centre of the plot does emerge and is encouraging.
+As expected the quadrupole ($l=2$) modes fall in the top right corner with amplitude ratios close to unity independent of the filter.
+Identified dipole ($l=1$) modes are found at lower amplitude ratios, while we expect to find the stars with dominant radial ($l=0$) mode in the lower left corner because their amplitudes decrease strongest with wavelength \citep[see][]{Heynderickx1994}.No clearly separated groups emerge from Fig.~\ref{fig:multicolor} in terms of the mode degree.
+Hence, we cannot achieve unambiguous identification for any given star from \emph{Gaia} and TESS multi-colour amplitude ratios alone.
+However, we also use the sample properties and additional information from the light curves.
+Particularly the trend of having $l=2$ in the upper right corner and $l=1$ in the centre of the plot does emerge and is encouraging.